Categories

-I am a computational sociologist currently enrolled in Sociology and Social Data Analytics (STEM) PhD program at The Pennsylvania State University, where I work with Daniel Dellaposta and David Baker.
+I am a computational sociologist and a PhD candidate in the dual-title Sociology and Social Data Analytics (STEM) PhD program at The Pennsylvania State University, where I work with Daniel Dellaposta and David Baker.
 I use qualitative, quantitative, and computational methods (e.g., agent-based modeling, epidemiological methods, spatial econometrics, machine learning, natural language processing and network analysis, among other techniques) to understand collective behavior (ongoing projects).

 I am an alumnus of Istanbul Şehir University (RIP), where I studied Political Science, Sociology, and Psychology.
 I have also spent an exchange semester at the University of Bamberg, Germany.
 I have an MA in Political Science from the State University of New York at Binghamton (where I received a Dissertation Year Award and taught two original courses).

-My work has appeared in Nature Scientific Data, Canadian Public Policy, Frontiers in Political Science, and Journal of Political Institutions and Political Economy.
+My work has appeared in Nature Scientific Data, Canadian Public Policy, Frontiers in Political Science, Journal of Political Institutions and Political Economy, and Review of Development Economics, and has been featured in U.S.News, Haaretz, The Conversation, EurekAlert!, Cosmos Magazine, Phys.org, and other media outlets.

 Detailed CV Google Scholar GitHub!